Cutbert1/Geography-Word-Scramble/README.md

 }
 ```
 ![score-count](./assets/readme-images/features-images/score-count.jpg)
-#### Refresh
+#### Refresh function
-This button refreshes and presents new records after answer is checked, ensures the input box is empty and cursor set at input box.
+This function automatically refreshes and presents new records 2' after answer is checked (check()), ensures the input box is empty and cursor set at input box.
 ```js
 function refresh() {